 “. . . for whatever knows fear burns at the Man-Thing’s touch!”
 How cool is Man-Thing?
 He lives in a swamp outside Citrusville, Florida, he carouses with Howard the Duck, and, best of all, he guards the Nexus of Realities.
 Although created by Stan Lee, Roy Thomas, Gerry Conway, and Gray Morrow, it was Steve Gerber — who also gave us Howard the Duck, Hellcow, and the Elf with a Gun – who really brought Man-Thing to life first through Adventure into Fear and then 39 issues of Man-Thing.
 Although developed about the same time as Swamp Thing, Marvel’s monster was not intended to replicate that phenomenon.
 Indeed, both were independent of each other, believe it or not.
 Still, reviewing Man-Thing’s origins will prod memories of almost any swamp-creature story you’ve read.
 Look up Savage Tales #1 (1971), where to save his life biochemist Ted Sallis injects himself with a super-soldier serum he’d been designing.
 He then drives off from his lab only to crash into the swamp.
 His body catches fire, the chemicals react with the swamp, and the rest is history.
 Unlike Swamp Thing, Man-Thing has no personality but reacts empathically to others, most notably against fear which causes his touch to burn those feeling that mind-killing emotion.
 Arguably, he’s the loneliest of all swamp denizens.

-I don’t intend this list to be exhaustive, but merely to represent how trends and motifs generate and regenerate – I mean, dead people, mysterious processes, maybe a special potion, you get it, right? — and how swamps continue to excite dread across peoples and generations all over the world.
+I never meant to present an exhaustive list, but only to represent how trends and motifs generate and regenerate – I mean, dead people, mysterious processes, maybe a special potion, you get it, right? — and how swamps continue to excite dread across peoples and generations all over the world.
 If after experiencing any of the above you still long for that cabin on the edge of the Everglades, be my guest.
 I might not stop by next Thanksgiving, however, even if you survive that long.